Duckov-Custom-Model/DuckovCustomModel/README_EN.md

 - `Attack`: Attack trigger (used to trigger melee attack animations)
 - `Shoot`: Shoot trigger (triggered by `OnShootEvent` when holding `ItemAgent_Gun`)
+- `Hurt`: Hurt trigger (automatically triggered when the character takes damage)
+- `Dead`: Death trigger (automatically triggered when the character dies)
+- `HitTarget`: Hit target trigger (automatically triggered when the character hits a target)
+- `KillTarget`: Kill target trigger (automatically triggered when the character kills a target)
+- `CritHurt`: Critical hurt trigger (automatically triggered when the character takes critical damage)
+- `CritDead`: Critical death trigger (automatically triggered when the character dies from critical damage)
+- `CritHitTarget`: Critical hit target trigger (automatically triggered when the character critically hits a target)
+- `CritKillTarget`: Critical kill target trigger (automatically triggered when the character critically kills a target)

 ### Optional Animation Layer